zalando-stups/senza/README.rst

 ``HTTPPort``
     The HTTP port used by the EC2 instances.
 ``HealthCheckPath``
-    HTTP path to use for health check (must return 200), e.g. "/health" ``HealthCheckPort``
+    The HTTP path to use for health checks, e.g. "/health".
+Must return 200.
+``HealthCheckPort``
     Optional.
 Port used for the health check.
 Defaults to ``HTTPPort``.
 ``SecurityGroups``
     List of security groups to use for the ELB.
 The security groups must allow SSL traffic.
 ``MainDomain``
-    Main domain to use, e.g. "myapp.example.org"
+    Main domain to use, e.g. "myapp.example.org".
 ``VersionDomain``
     Version domain to use, e.g. "myapp-1.example.org".
-You can use the usual templating feature to integrate the stack version, e.g.
+You can use the usual templating feature to integrate the stack version, e.g. ``myapp-{{SenzaInfo.StackVersion}}.example.org``.
-    ``myapp-{{SenzaInfo.StackVersion}}.example.org``.
 ``Scheme``
     The load balancer scheme.
 Either ``internal`` or ``internet-facing``.
 Defaults to ``internal``.
 ``SSLCertificateId``
     Name or ARN ID of the uploaded SSL/TLS server certificate to use, e.g. ``myapp-example-org-letsencrypt`` or ``arn:aws:acm:eu-central-1:123123123:certificate/abcdefgh-ijkl-mnop-qrst-uvwxyz012345``.
     You can check available IAM server certificates with :code:`aws iam list-server-certificates`.
-For ACM Certificate you must use :code:`aws acm list-certificates`
+For ACM certificates, use :code:`aws acm list-certificates`

-Additionally, you can specify any of the `valid AWS Cloud Formation ELB properties`_ (e.g. to overwrite ``Listeners``).
+Additionally, you can specify any of the `valid AWS CloudFormation ELB properties`_ (e.g. to overwrite ``Listeners``).

 Cross-Stack References
 ======================